Pre Medical Students

-The Center of Excellence in Diversity in Medical Education (COEDME) offers programs, activities, and events for premedical students throughout the year.
+The Office of Diversity in Medical Education (ODME) offers select programs, activities, and events for premedical students throughout the year.

 Program Alumni Spotlight